Providing an intellectual hub to researchers of all musics that are mediated, consumed, or discussed online.

 Discord Server

-You will be asked to agree to a code of behaviour and verify your account using a captcha.
 The steering committee act as volunteer moderators but are not trained community managers.
-If you would like to help maintain the server, get in touch.
+If you would like to help run the server, just get in touch.

 Steering Committee